YOU'RE HELPING BRING GOOD NEWS

-Our projects help to accomplish important ministry needs such as well water drilling, responding to refugee crises, relief and development, education, medical including both hospital and rural clinics, veterinary, agriculture, and more.
-Our three-pronged approach is to respond to need, proclaim the Gospel, and equip the church.
-Your gifts given to these projects helps us to meet these needs.
+Our projects help accomplish important ministry needs such as well water drilling, responding to refugee crises, providing relief and development services, education, medical care hospitals and rural clinics, veterinary care, agricultural techniques, and more.
+Our three-pronged approach is to respond to need, proclaim the gospel, and equip the Church.
+Your gifts given to these projects help us meet these needs all over the world.

 A small percentage of every gift goes toward service fees.
 The fees that are applied vary depending on where the gift is sent.
 These fees make our ministries possible by contributing toward the cost of managing our projects, including administrative overhead.

 All gifts to approved SIM projects and missionaries are used as requested by the donor, with the understanding that when the need has been met or the missionary’s status changes, the gift will then be applied where needed most at the discretion of SIM USA, preferably to a similar project or missionary.
 In keeping with IRS guidelines, SIM USA has complete control and administration over the use of tax-deductible donations received for ministries within SIM.

 Our financial activities are audited externally every year by one of the largest and most respected nonprofit audit firms in America.
 These audits report on our activity that fiscal year (October-September).
 Recent audit reports are available for your review below: